dbt-labs/docs.getdbt.com/website/docs/community/resources/long-lived-discussions-guidelines.md

 The best way to stay up to date is to [browse the forum](https://discourse.getdbt.com/) directly.
 You can also Track or Watch specific threads or the whole category to receive updates on them without commenting.

-Each category also has a companion Slack channel (#advice-dbt-for-beginners, #show-and-tell and #in-depth-discussions).
+Each category also has a companion Slack channel ([#advice-dbt-for-beginners](https://getdbt.slack.com/archives/CBSQTAPLG), [#i-made-this](https://getdbt.slack.com/archives/C01NH3F2E05) and #in-depth-discussions).
 You can reply to the initial post in Slack and it will be added as a comment on the forum thread, allowing you to participate from inside Slack if you prefer.